Skip to content

 Trendspek Co-Founders Derek Feebrey and Fiona Church joined education leaders at the TEFMA25 Annual Conference in Brisbane, 14-17 September.
-Across presentations, one theme was clear: Universities are under increasing pressure to do more with less — and asset managers are feeling it most.

 In their presentation Future-Proofing Universities: Digital-First Strategies for Smarter Maintenance, Derek and Fiona shared practical insights into how leading institutions are moving away from reactive maintenance and towards evidence-based, data-driven planning.